electrode-io/fynpo/packages/fyn/README.md

 - Compatible with [npm] by internally using the same modules as [npm].
 - Maintains as much of [npm]'s behaviors as possible.
 - Able to use [npm]'s `npm-shrinkwrap.json` or `package-lock.json`.
+- built-in support for maintaining a mono-repo workspace.

 ## Overview

 `fyn` is the result of a long pursuit to make developing and managing large and complex software in Node.js easier.
 To realize that, it ultimately ends up being a node package manager.

 It started out as small experiments for a single goal of better local package installing and linking, ie: better [npm link], but has gradually grown to a fully functional node package manager for the [flat node_modules design].
 It is fast, production quality, and maintains [100% compatibility](#compatibility).